DeveloperAlly/solidity-react-chainlink-lottery/README.md

 - To compile with Truffle -> https://www.trufflesuite.com/ (also good quick view here: https://www.programmersought.com/article/41647586799/)
 - To use [Chainlink Verifiable Random Numbers](https://docs.chain.link/docs/chainlink-vrf/)
 - Use React hooks / React functional programming paradigm
-- Use newer version of next (React router library)
+- Use newer version of Nextjs (React router library)
 - Incorporate some more error catching on the front-end

 ## **Installing the project**

 1. Clone this project to your computer `>git clone https://github.com/DeveloperAlly/solidity-react-chainlink-lottery.git`
-2. Install a fresh metamask wallet if you don't have a dev test wallet (ONLY USE A DEV WALLET WITH NO REAL ASSETS IN IT FOR SECURITY) -> <https://blog.wetrust.io/how-to-install-and-use-metamask-7210720ca047>
+2. Install a fresh metamask wallet (or you can use ganache instead) if you don't have a dev test wallet (ONLY USE A DEV WALLET WITH NO REAL ASSETS IN IT FOR SECURITY) -> <https://blog.wetrust.io/how-to-install-and-use-metamask-7210720ca047>
    - Make sure you save your SEED WORDS
 3. Get some test eth for your metamask wallet (change to rinkeby network and copy your address from MM) <https://faucet.rinkeby.io/>
 4. Get some test LINK for your wallet & add the chainlink rinkeby LINK token to metamask (0x01BE23585060835E02B77ef475b0Cc51aA1e0709) https://rinkeby.chain.link/